 New Threats to Global Health – and the Role of Philanthropy

-The Swedish Institute of International Affairs (UI) programme Global Politics and Security invites you to a seminar addressing current developments in global health.
+The Swedish Institute of International Affairs (UI) programme Global Politics and Security held a seminar addressing current developments in global health.

 Over the last few years threats to global health have been increasingly debated.
 Pandemics and antibiotic resistance are perceived as serious threats to global health and development and thereby also to global security.
 Not all threats are new.
 Maternal mortality is one example of where despite substantial improvement over the last 25 years, the global inequality is still significant.